- Katherina A Payne

 Katherina A Payne

-Katherina Payne is an Assistant Professor of Curriculum & Instruction in Social Studies Education.
+Katherina Payne is an Associate Professor of Curriculum & Instruction in Social Studies Education.
 She received her B.A. in American Studies with a concentration in History and Political Science from Yale University, an M.A. in Urban Elementary Education from Adelphi University, and a Ph.D. in Curriculum & Instruction from the University of Wisconsin Madison.
 Professor Payne taught in New York City Public Schools, where she developed her own practice and pedagogy as a democratic elementary school teacher and a strong commitment to urban education.

 Ph.D. in Curriculum & Instruction, University of Wisconsin - Madison, 2013